What does tithing in the Bible look like? Is tithing in the New Testament?

 So all this means Christians don’t have to tithe right?
-We can use our money however we want and never give a dime?
+We can use our money however we want and never give a dime.
 Well hold on…

-Tithing In The New Testament
+Is Tithing In The New Testament?

 Overall the New Testament approaches the topic of giving much differently than the Old Testament.
 The Old Testament is much more black and white.
-It tells you what to give and when to give.
+It tells you what to give, when to give, and where to give.

-The New Testament is a little more grey.
+The New Testament is a little more grey, but not in a bad way.
 Really what the New Testament does is raise the bar.
-Giving in the New Testament isn’t a checkbox.
+Giving isn’t a checkbox.
 It requires you to examine yourself and see if you are living in light of what Jesus has done.

 2 Corinthians 9:6-7 sums it up nicely: “But this I say: He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.”